San Diego State Aztecs women's swimming & diving

 The San Diego State Aztecs women's swimming and diving team is the women's swimming and diving program that represents San Diego State University (SDSU).
-The Aztecs compete in NCAA Division I as a member of the Mountain West Conference (MW).
+The Aztecs compete in NCAA Division I as a member of the Pac-12 Conference.
 The team's home pool is located at the Aztec Aquaplex.

 Postseason

-The Aztecs have reached the NCAA Division I Women's Swimming and Diving Championships 8 times since becoming a varsity program.
+The Aztecs have reached the NCAA Division I Women's Swimming and Diving Championships 10 times since becoming a varsity program.